reyestech/reyestech/README.md

   <img src="https://github.com/user-attachments/assets/94b6696a-d14a-4606-8a94-30e5a8ae9daa" alt="cc563a569dbad4f615e5a45c1c99f6c9" width="300"/>

 ## 🎖️ About Me
 This GitHub is where I share my hands-on labs, experiments, and personal projects —
 focused on learning through doing, breaking, fixing, and building better.
-- Passionate about defensive security, cloud architecture, and digital forensics
+- Passionate about cloud security, automation, and infrastructure
-- Enjoy building custom labs and testing real-world attack scenarios
+- Enjoy building custom labs and testing new tools across cloud & hybrid platforms
-- Believe in learning through failure — experimentation is key
+- Believe in learning by breaking, fixing, and improving systems — experimentation is key

 <h6>⚠️ Disclaimer: All content shared is for educational purposes only! </h6>